Cyanistic/mpdtrackr/README.md

 > curl --proto '=https' -sSf 'https://raw.githubusercontent.com/Cyanistic/mpdtrackr/master/install.sh' | sh -s uninstall
 > ```
 >
-> If you prefer to avoid using scripts you can do the following
+> If you prefer to avoid using scripts you can do the following:
 >
 > 1. Download the latest release for your specific OS from the releases page
 > 2. Make the file executable using `chmod +x`